outtime1/netify.github.io/SSWK6.md

 ### Traverxec showcase

-On Thursday we went in front of the public and showcased how we completed the box
+On Thursday we went in front of the public and showcased how we completed the box and the methods that we used.

 ## Problems I Faced:
 This week I struggled with the boxes that we were assigned to hack this week.
-I did my best in using the methods that I had previously known and also tried researching new methods
+I did my best in using the methods that I had previously known and also tried researching new methods.

 ## How I have achieved the Subject Outcomes